 Former Industrial Facilities and Manufactured Gas Plants

 We have assisted clients with the de-commissioning, closure and sale of their manufacturing plants throughout the United States.
 For instance, we have assisted gas utilities with projects involving former manufactured gas plants (MGPs) in nearly a dozen states.
 Evaluating who is responsible for an MGP site can involve a particularly complex historical analysis.
 Many MGP sites are located in the middle of residential neighborhoods, adding complexity to the investigation and remediation strategies and heightening the importance of an effective community relations plan.
 A project that does not run smoothly or for which a community relations plan falls flat can bring much unwanted public scrutiny and criticism.
-With our expertise at assisting with each stage of a remediation project, we assist our clients with completing projects that are sources of pride for our clients and their communities.
+With our knowledge of each stage of a remediation project, we assist our clients with completing projects that are sources of pride for our clients and their communities.

 Developers and Brownfields